-This Competition Law course covers the fundamental principles of competition law (or antitrust law, as it is sometimes called), which aims to prevent predatory business practices by promoting fair competition and economic efficiency.
-The course also highlights 'red flags' — situations that present a risk of violations and legal liability, enforcement, and civil and criminal penalties associated with violations of competition law.
-The course is available in multiple versions adapted for regional laws and jurisdictions, including the US, EU, Canada, China, India and Russia.
+Our Competition Law courses cover the fundamental principles of competition law (or antitrust law, as it is sometimes called), which aims to prevent predatory business practices by promoting fair competition and economic efficiency.
+The courses also highlights 'red flags' — situations that present a risk of violations and legal liability, enforcement, and civil and criminal penalties associated with violations of competition law.

 Geography Covered: Global | Duration: 25 minutes